 Although some are quite new like the 2 euro ones, they accumulate dust and dirt so you should clean them regularly.
 They can be made of various materials such as gold, silver, copper, brass alloys.

 Such is the value that they can have, that collectors are very concerned about cleaning their old rusty coins without losing their value for a better appraisal and selling the coins at the best price.
+A clean coin price is higher than a corroded coin or a dirty coin.
 So when they are sold or auctioned, they will present the best appearance and therefore greater value.

-Whether they are silver, copper, gold or bronze, if they are oxidized we will have to clean them well.
-It is important to do it correctly so as not to spoil or damage them.
+Whether they are a silver coin, copper coin, gold or bronze, if they are oxidized, a coin collector has to clean them well.
+It is important to know how to clean old coins correctly so as not to spoil or damage them.

-In this way they will gain years of life and their value can increase over the years, due to how well they are cared for.
+In this way they will gain years of life and the value of a valuable coin can increase over the years, due to how well they are cared for.

 How do you clean old coins without damaging them

 In order not to spoil them and that they do not lose their value, we will use a simple wash.
 Simple washing consists of washing your coins in a little warm water.
 The best way to do this cleaning is under a stream of warm water.
-The pressure of the water allows to eliminate the dust accumulated in them.
-Ideally, the coins should be held under running water for about two minutes.
+The pressure of the tap water allows to eliminate the dust accumulated in an old coin.
+Ideally, the coins should be held under running clean water for about two minutes.

 You should know that some are more difficult to clean, especially those that are made of copper.
 This is because they are more susceptible to being damaged by the environment, especially when compared to nickel or silver.
 Therefore, it is important to carry out a very deep cleaning in these cases.